james919/james919.github.io.old/_posts/2014-10-29-plain-text-quicklook.md

 ---
 layout: post
-title: #ifdef in Swift
+title: Preview any plain text file using OS X QuickLook
 ---

-# Preview any plain text file using OS X QuickLook

 Use QuickLook to view any plain text, with or without an extension.